Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 ```

-## Optimized Cetnar's solution.
+## 5. Optimized Cetnar's solution.
-Using the theory described in the last sections, it is possible to implement the improved version of the Cetnar's solution given in Eq.
-(32).
-It requires the following parts:
+Using the theory described in the last sections, it is possible develop a **first optimization** of the Cetnar's solution, which will be denoted as Optimized Cetnar's solution (OCS).

 $$\underset{\downarrow}{\buildrel{\\mathrm{Step\ 1}}\over{\fbox{$\mathrm{Determine}\ \mu_k$}}}\ $$